Davis School District Board of Education

 Addressing your concerns

 Citizens with questions about the operation of schools are encouraged to first contact the teacher or staff member closest to the situation.
 The next step is to contact the school principal.
 Then, if necessary, concerns may be brought to the attention of a District School Director.
-Unresolved matters would then be brought to the Superintendent.

 News media representatives are invited to each meeting.
 Meetings are frequently covered by the Deseret News, Standard Examiner, Salt Lake Tribune, Davis County Clipper, and in some cases, television and radio news.